sftpplus/sftpplus-docker/README.rst

 Since the default SSH keys and SSL certificates are automatically generated, the default ``Dockerfile`` presented here is not suitable for production.

-For production usage, add a custom ``server.ini`` configuration file and your own SSH keys and SSL certificates to the ``configuration/`` subdirectory.
+For production usage, replace the default ``configuration/server.ini`` file and add your own SSH keys and SSL certificates to the ``configuration/`` subdirectory.
 You can also include the contents of the certificates and keys in the configuration file.